The Christopher Killer

+Following the release of this book, Alane Ferguson went on to write three additional titles in the Forensic Mysteries series: The Angel of Death (2008), The Circle of Blood (2008), and The Dying Breath (2009).
+Each of these works delves further into the character of Cameryn Mahoney, assistant to the coroner, and her personal and professional connections in Silverton, Colorado.
+While each can be read as a standalone novel, The Angel of Death and The Dying Breath feature a continuing storyline with a suspect.
+Alane Ferguson ended the series with The Dying Breath.
+She credits her accuracy in forensic investigations to extensive research done on the topic.

 Plot summary

 When Cameryn Mahoney convinces her dad to give her the job of being his assistant, she is thrilled to finally get some hands-on experience in forensics.
 But Cammie is in for more than she bargained for when the second case that she attends turns out to be her friend and the latest victim of a serial killer, known as the Christopher Killer.
 And if dealing with that isn't enough, Cammie soon realizes that if she is not careful, she might wind up as the next victim.